wcDogg/windows/ponderings/product-key.md

 **Do I own my Operating System?**

 I'm old enough to remember installing my OS from floppy discs or a CD.
 On the disk envelope there was a sticker with the license key.
-You had to hang on to that disc & key for when you royaly screwed up & needed to reinstall.
+You had to hang on to that disc & key for when you royally screwed up & needed to reinstall.
 I had 2 disc binders full of them.

 Discs are still a thing, but nou we can download an OS & purchase a key online.
 You still need to hang on to the key, but you can download as needed.